anshuneelkanth12-ctrl/tech-deck/README.md

 *new* stories rather than re-writing the same ones every refresh.
 This keeps the bill small and matters more the faster you refresh.
 Switch `AI_MODEL` in `build.py` to `"claude-haiku-4-5"` for the lowest cost.

+---

+## If the site stops updating

+The dot next to **UPDATED** at the top of the page turns amber when no new build has arrived for 6+ hours.
+Then:

+1. **Open the Actions tab → *Build & deploy Tech Deck*.** If it says *"This scheduled workflow is disabled because there hasn't been activity in this repository for at least 60 days"*, click **Enable workflow**.
+GitHub does this to public repos with no commits for 60 days, and scheduled runs don't count as activity.
+The `keepalive` job in `deploy.yml` re-enables the workflow on every scheduled run to stop this happening, but the button is the fix if it ever does.
+2. **Click *Run workflow*** for an instant refresh.
+Don't use *Re-run* on an old
+   run: it replays that run's old code and workflow file exactly, so it never picks up newer changes (and it can't run at all while the workflow is disabled).
+3. **Check the latest run's Summary page.** The feed table there, and any yellow *Feed problem* warnings, show which sources failed and why (e.g. `HTTP 403` means the site is blocking the feed).